igabriel85/DICE-Monitoring/src/README.md

       ]
   }
 ```
+***
 `GET` `/v1/observer/nodes/{NodeFQDN}`

 Returns information of a particular monitored node.
+No information is limited to non confidential information, no authentication credentials are returned.

+Response:

 ```json
 {